lammps/lammps/doc/src/Developer_comm_ops.rst

 * migrate_atoms()

 For the *create_data()* method, each processor specifies a list of *N* datums to send, each to a specified processor.
-Internaly, the method creates efficient data structures for performing the communication.
+Internally, the method creates efficient data structures for performing the communication.
 The *exchange_data()* method triggers the communication to be performed.
 Each processor provides the vector of *N* datums to send,